 Key practical details such as opening hours, location and contact details can also be included elsewhere on the homepage.
 Showing a few short, positive customer testimonials provides social proof too.

 In terms of images, you want to include appealing images of the business to engage visitors from the outset.
-If you offer takeaway services, don’t miss the chance to highlight this on the homepage, especially given the context of COVID-19 with off-premises sales so vital.
+If you offer takeaway services, don’t miss the chance to highlight this on the homepage.

 2. Tell your unique story

 Your business has its own unique story and journey.
 Telling it brings your personality to the page, helping customers to understand and appreciate your brand.
 If you have a strong mission or values, include them too.
 This might include aspects of the food you serve and the passion that goes into creating it.